kenamick/game-off-2017/README.md

 KickPunch is an old school Beat-'em-up game.
 Get your fighting skills tested by defeating all enemies in this three level action game.

 It's a beautiful Sunday afternoon.
 Brian and Gloria Freezby are back in their home town for the weekend and are taking a stroll on Shaker St. together with their dog Dido.
-Suddenly, they are approached by a group of hooligans blocking their way forwards.
+Suddenly, they are approached by a group of hooligans.
 One of them, visibly bigger than the others, steps out of the group.
-It is Brian’s old school rival - Arkian Joel.
-Arkian does some smack talk and orders a bunch of hooligans to grab Gloria and Dido.
-He then orders his gang members to take care of the "Brian problem" and leaves.
+It's Brian’s old rival - Arkian Joel.
+Arkian does some smack talk and orders a bunch of his thugs to grab Gloria and Dido.
+He then leaves his gang to take care of the *Brian problem*.

 Brian faces the bad guys in fight and after defeating them continues down on Shaker St. determined to find Arkian and save his wife and dog.